connery-io/connery-sdk/README.md

 ## ✅ Real example

-Let's consider a real example from our customer.
+Let's consider a real example from one of our customers.

 **Problem**